melissadelacruz/docs/content/tutorials/Team9_Tutorial.md

 Speaker wires can be directly soldered onto the output pads but you can also use the screw terminals which are included with the amplifier.

-Here is a video clip of what our test will be for the speaker and amplifier: [Speaker Example Video](https://youtube.com/shorts/FYhkYiKPkjs?feature=share)

-Change pins to correspond to ESP32-S3 pins